 Research, Editorial, Legal and Committee Staff Association (RELACS)

-RELACS has selected Julie Pelegrin, deputy director of the Office of Legislative Legal Services (OLLS) in the Colorado General Assembly, as the recipient of the 2022 Legislative Staff Achievement Award.
+RELACS has selected Sarah Burkman, senior staff attorney, Office of Bill Drafting and Research, Indiana Legislative Services Agency, as the recipient of the 2023 Legislative Staff Achievement Award.

-The Research, Editorial, Legal and Committee Staff Association selects John Fellows, general counsel, Office of Legislative Research and general counsel, Utah Legislature to receive the RELACS Special Commendation Award.
+The Research, Editorial, Legal and Committee Staff Association selects John Snyder, committee staff administrator, Legislative Research Commission, Kentucky, to receive the 2023 RELACS Special Commendation Award.

 Snyder has served the Kentucky Legislative Research Commission (LRC) for 34 years.
 He started with LRC as a program review analyst for the Program Review and Investigations Committee in 1989.
 He worked as an analyst for the Transportation Committee for seven years before becoming the Committee Staff Administrator (CSA).

 He is a dedicated public servant whose performance upholds the highest standards of professionalism and integrity.
 He always displays competency, professionalism, dedication, integrity and dignity.

 He serves as a mentor to new CSAs, analysts, secretaries and legislative assistants.
 He really cares about the future of legislative staffing and works closely with legislative intern coordinator Sheila Mason and each intern class she oversees.
 He has also serves as a sounding board to his peers and supervisors.